 Louwman Group, one of the largest automotive companies in Europe, is innovative and ambitious.
 The family business wants to be able to adequately respond to the rapidly changing trends in the mobility world with new revenue models.
 The implementation of Board supports this ambition with improved processes for integrated planning, consolidation, and tax reporting.

-"The world around us is changing, and we want to adjust the organization accordingly; we are going from a decentralized structure to one Louwman," says Erwin van Roon of the Louwman Group, about the reason for implementing the Board platform.
+"The world around us is changing, so we want to adjust the organization accordingly; we are going from a decentralized structure to one Louwman," says Erwin van Roon of the Louwman Group, about the reason for implementing the Board platform.

 Automating the tax processes is only one part of a more extensive program, in which several finance processes are optimized.
 In a phased approach, the program started with implementing the consolidation and tax processes in Board.
 Next, the planning and forecasting processes will be implemented as well.